 Clocks featuring libraries were also popular during this period.
 The clock on the far left is a fine example of an Empire ormolu clock featuring two children diligently studying in a library, with beautiful details.
 Without any regard to time, both are sitting in front of a clock.
 They wear chitons and their dress, hairstyle and bare feet indicate they are from the Ancient Roman era.
 The one at the left holds the book and follows the text with a finger.
 The other one on the right seems to read aloud, which we can see by the gestures of the left hand.
 As with the clock featuring the crusader, this clock doesn’t just tell the time, it also tells a story.

-The mahogany mantel clock with the bronze sphinx is a great example of Napoleon’s fascination in Egyptology.
-The inclusion of sphinxes on furniture throughout the 1800’s were popular with the French gentry as they celebrated Napoleon’s conquest of Egypt.
+The mahogany mantel clock with the bronze sphinx is a great example of Napoleon’s fascination with Egyptology.
+The inclusion of sphinxes on furniture and clocks throughout the 1800’s were popular with the French gentry as they celebrated Napoleon’s conquest of Egypt.

-The clock on the far right is from earlier on, the late 18th Century during the reign of Louis XVI in the Rococo style.
-A beautiful clock with a cast Rococo case with floral mounts, surmounted by a putto holding a sundial.
+The clock on the far right (or the last one if viewing on a phone) is in the 18th Century Rococo style but dates from the late 19th Century.
+Resurrecting this grand period through clocks, furniture and other design was widely undertaken and created by some of the finest makers of furniture, bronzes and art of this time.
+This is a beautiful clock with a cast Rococo case with floral mounts, surmounted by a putto holding a sundial.
 Putti (cherubs, sometimes with wings) represented the omnipresence of God during the Rococo period and were a feature of clocks, furniture and artwork.

 To find out more or purchase one of our featured clocks, please click on the image and you will be taken to the individual item.